vector-raw-materials/vector-geology/docs/source/report.md

 -
   GemPy is a Python-based open-source library for 3D geological modeling.
 It is designed to facilitate the construction of complex geological models, including the generation of 3D grids, the interpolation of geological contacts and faults, and the simulation of geological processes.
 GemPy was developed mostly as a PhD student project and was in need of a quite major overhaul to make it robust and reliable in production environments.
 The Vector project provided the opportunity to do this and hence a lot of the work necessary to produce this deliverable has been done by refactoring and updating the GemPy code base.
 The main changes are:

-- [ ] TODO: **What is gempy exactly** Add small comment about gempy interpolation Gaussian Process and Kriging differences.
+- [ ] [TODO]: **What is gempy exactly** Add small comment about gempy interpolation Gaussian Process and Kriging differences.
 Add concept of surface points and orientations

-#### Updating GemPy
+Now we will go through the main changes in the GemPy code base:

 ##### Tensor Backends